irbekrm/CV/README.md

 ## Irbe Krumina

-A full stack developer specializing in back end.
+A full stack Javascript developer.
 Looking for a developer role.